data-to-insight/csc-map-of-the-world/docs/index.md

-# CSC Map of the World
+# CSC Map of the World (PoC)

-The D2I **CSC Map of the World or Knowledge Base** is an open, evolving tool designed to help map and understand the data, services, tools, and organisations that make up the **children’s social care (CSC) data ecosystem**.
+The D2I **CSC Map of the World or Knowledge Base** is an open, evolving tool designed to help map and visualise links between data, services, tools, and organisations that make up the **children’s social care (CSC) data ecosystem**.

-It brings together structured descriptions of people, services, frameworks, systems, and ongoing development work across the sector — using both visual and searchable formats — to support **collaboration, data leadership, strategic planning, and operational insight**.
+It brings together structured descriptions of tools, people(where agreed), services, frameworks, systems, and ongoing development work across the sector — using both visual and searchable formats — to potentially support **collaboration, data leadership, strategic planning, and operational insight**.

 ---

-## What does this tool aim to do?
+## How do we see this being of use?

-This knowledge base is designed to help:
+During investigation around the various potential realisations, along with the scale, scope and limitations of the tool it's hard to be precise on use-cases.
+However, if it's possible to create a searchable map/resource that can act as a hub for collected data resources from multiple source types, published reports, pre-defined data objects, scraped web data from such as DfE, local authorities, relevant 3rd parties where the user is able to drill down into some of this or visualise in a structured manner how CSC work might be connected.
+We might be able to:

 - **Understand relationships** between local and national CSC data tools, standards, organisations, and policies
 - **Explore who is doing what** — whether a new tool is being developed, a framework revised, or a service restructured